 This level of detail would be difficult and time-consuming to find without this handy, comprehensive resource.

-Complete Television, Radio & Cable Industry Guide is the go-to source for station data and industry contacts in the U.S. and Canadian television, radio and cable marketplace.
+The Complete Broadcasting Industry Guide: Television, Radio, Cable & Streaming (formerly titled Complete Television, Radio & Cable Industry Guide) is the go-to source for station data and industry contacts in the U.S. and Canadian television, radio and cable marketplace.
 It is the source that media executives, programming managers, and libraries across the country have relied on for up-to-date information for more than seven decades.

 This title includes eight major sections, with the "big three" - television, radio, and cable - arguably the most detailed and significant.
 Comprehensive sections include market areas, call letter lists and station profiles.
 This guide includes professional services from producers and engineers to equipment manufacturers and legal services, plus those who consult and advocate for this diverse industry.

-U.S. television starts with statistics that include ranking data, followed by detailed listings of national and regional networks, and group owners.
+U.S. television starts with statistics that include ranking data.
+This is followed by detailed listings of national, regional networks, and group owners.
 TV stations are arranged by DMA (Designated Market Area).
 These station listings include dozens of technical details direct from the FCC, such as digital and virtual channel numbers, hours of operation, frequency, and antenna height.
 Corporate information follows — licensee, owner and network — plus names of important decision makers, such as President, Station Manager, Program Director and more.
-Informative lists of TV stations by call letters, list of U.S. stations, and more can be found at the end of this section.

-The U.S. radio section starts with a statistical summary, which is followed by detailed listings of national and regional radio networks, and group owners, all with key contact names.
+The U.S. radio section starts with a statistical summary, which is followed by detailed listings of national, and regional radio networks, and group owners, all with key contact names.
 Listings are arranged by state of license, then city within the state.
-Like the television stations, these listings include dozens of technical details direct from the FCC.
+Like the television stations, these listings include dozens of technical details direct from the FCC, such as power, frequency and hours of operation, plus the station’s market area.
 Users will find type of programming and special programming, including hours of news programming, and target audience.
 Long lists of key contacts and decision-makers follow.

 Following the detailed station listings is information on international radio, satellite radio, and call letters listed by AM, FM, and frequency.
 The U.S. radio section ends with detailed programming information – putting each radio station into one or more listening designations, from Adult Contemporary to Vietnamese.
 This programming index is followed by special programming, with specific details, like where to find a jazz station in Chicago on a Tuesday night.